 Purpose of the Call

-Blended Intensive Programmes (BIPs) are short, intensive programmes that use innovative forms of learning and teaching, including both face to face and virtual activities.
+Blended Intensive Programmes (BIPs) are short, intensive programmes that use innovative forms of learning and teaching, including both face-to-face and virtual activities.

-In this context, CIVIS is launching calls for applications to enable students from CIVIS universities and African partner universities to participate in such programmes including a short-term physical mobility abroad, combined with a compulsory virtual component.
+CIVIS is launching calls for applications to enable students from CIVIS universities and African partner universities to participate in such programmes including a short-term physical mobility abroad, combined with a compulsory virtual component.

 General Conditions